 The Australian Shepherd is a gorgeous animal with looks that make it stand out in any crowd with a medium-length coat and eyes that are either blue, green, amber, dark brown, or mixed in color.

 If you lead an adventurous life then this type of dog is for you.
 The Aussie has a very active life and is constantly on the go from morning till night.
 They also have a very loyal and loving persona.
 This is the type of dog that will keep you very active.

 Contrary to popular belief, the Australian Shepherd does not come from Australia.
 Instead, it was originally developed to herd livestock in the western United States.
 A job that some still hold today.

-There is an ongoing controversy about what breeds were initially used to create the Australian Shepherd.
+There is an ongoing controversy as to what breeds were initially used to create the Australian Shepherd.
 But by the looks of the dog there seems to be a combination of a collie and other shepherding type of dog.
-It is possible that this dog was developed after the first arrival of Australian ranchers and farmers who brought their own herding dogs to America back in the 1840s.
+It is possible that this dog was developed after the initial arrival of Australian ranchers and farmers who brought their own herding dogs to America back in the 1840s.
 Hence the name for the dog breed.

 Although around for over a hundred years, The AKC (American Kennel Club) did not recognize this breed of dog until 1993.
 This was mainly due to a popularity boom in the years after World War II when the interest in Western-style horseback riding developed a renewed interest among ranchers and farmers in the United States.

 Today you will often see these dogs performing at dog shows where they show off their talents and skills.
 There are even competitive dog shows that are specifically for the Australian Shepherd.